 — Jonathan Williams - Co-Founder (Well Run Brum)

-"The training delivered by Janinah was highly informative, practical, and well-structured.
+"The training (in evaluation) delivered by Janinah was highly informative, practical, and well-structured.
 I was impressed by her deep knowledge and ability to simplify complex concepts, I really enjoyed the session."

 — Naeim Joya - Fundraising Co-ordinator (New Hope Global)